Storm Hilary slams Southwest U.S. with heavy rain | Science-Environment

 Parts of Southern California and the U.S. Southwest on Monday faced the threat of flash flooding along with landslides and mudslides after storm Hilary unleashed record-breaking downpours overnight.

-Some 17 million Americans were under flood and high-wind advisories, watches and warnings as remnants of the storm moved north dumping heavy rains from the California-Mexico border up through Las Vegas and into parts of the Northwest, the National Weather Service said.
+Some 17 million Americans were under flood and high-wind advisories, watches and warnings as remnants of the storm moved north, dumping heavy rains from the California-Mexico border up through Las Vegas and into parts of the Northwest, the National Weather Service said.
 One of the hardest hit communities has been Palm Springs, California, where video footage posted on social media showed flooded streets and debris flows.
-Mayor Grace Garner told CNN the city's 911 system was knocked out from the storm.
+Mayor Grace Garner told CNN the city's 911 emergency system was knocked out by the storm.

 Some mountain and desert areas could see rain accumulation totals reaching 5 to 10 inches (12 to 25 cm) from the storm, as much as the deserts typically see in a year, forecasters said.
-As the rain was expected to slowly dissipate throughout the morning in Southern California, officials warned residents not to let their guard down as dangerous flooding could wash out roadways and inundating neighborhoods.
+The rain was expected to slowly dissipate throughout the morning in Southern California, but officials warned residents not to let their guard down as dangerous flooding could wash out roadways and inundate neighborhoods.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)